Lewis County Vehicle Impound Guide

 How to Find Your Vehicle

-Reference your case number: When you call, be sure to have your case number ready.
+- Reference Your Booking Number: When you call the Sheriff's Office or an impound lot, have your booking number ready.
 This will help them quickly locate the information about your vehicle.

 What You Need to Retrieve Your Vehicle